 TESS ROBY Catalyst (2018)

 The contralto folktronica of Tess Roby was something of a departure for the Italians Do It Better stable.
 Born to musician parents, Roby dedicated the ‘Beacon’ album to her father and built her songs around the understated tones of a Roland Juno 106, allowing room for her vocals to take centre stage.
 ‘Catalyst’ was the album’s key reflective ode and provided an expansive earthy quality in its minimalism.
-She is also an accomplished photographer and a member of the danceable dreampop trio DAWN TO DAWN.
+She is also a photographer and a member of the danceable dreampop trio DAWN TO DAWN.

 Available on the TESS ROBY album ‘Beacon’